vishal-ramani/UBI-helm-module-example/README.md

 ls -l "${DEST_DIR}"
 ```

-### 4.6 [`helloworld-with-ubi-helm`](https://github.com/thomassuedbroecker/helloworld-with-ubi-helm/tags) GitHub repository `tags` and `releases`
+### 4.6 [`terraform-gitops-ubi`](https://github.com/Vishal-Ramani/terraform-gitops-ubi/tags) GitHub repository `tags` and `releases`

-The release tag represents the version number of our module. [`helloworld-with-ubi-helm`](https://github.com/thomassuedbroecker/helloworld-with-ubi-helm)
+The release tag represents the version number of our module. [`terraform-gitops-ubi`](https://github.com/Vishal-Ramani/terraform-gitops-ubi)

-#### Step 1: Create GitHub tag and release for the `helloworld-with-ubi-helm` GitHub repository
+#### Step 1: Create GitHub tag and release for the `terraform-gitops-ubi` GitHub repository

-The module github repository `release tags` should be updated when you are going to change the [`helloworld-with-ubi-helm`](https://github.com/thomassuedbroecker/helloworld-with-ubi-helm) GitHub repository module.
+The module github repository `release tags` should be updated when you are going to change the [`terraform-gitops-ubi`](https://github.com/Vishal-Ramani/terraform-gitops-ubi) GitHub repository module.

 The image below shows some releases and as you can see for each release an archive is available.
 Later [`iascable`](https://github.com/cloud-native-toolkit/iascable) uses the `release tag` to download the right archive to the local computer to create the Terraform output.